OpenCyphal/libcanard/README.md

                               "\x2D\x00" "Sancho, it strikes me thou art in great fear.");
 if (result < 0)
 {
-    // An error has occurred: either an argument is invalid, the TX queue is full, or we've ran out of memory.
+    // An error has occurred: either an argument is invalid, the TX queue is full, or we've run out of memory.
     // It is possible to statically prove that an out-of-memory will never occur for a given application if the
     // heap is sized correctly; for background, refer to the Robson's Proof and the documentation for O1Heap.
 }